 Bachelor of Music (B.M.) degree prepares students to be performers, studio teachers, church musicians, and for music-related industry or graduate school.
-This degree does not lead to public school teaching certification.

 Bachelor of Music Education (B.M.E.) degree in Vocal or Instrumental studies, prepares future educators for a career as a PK-12 teacher in Oklahoma and throughout the country.
 Although a music education major may select either a vocal or an instrumental option, the music faculty encourages all students to have experience in both vocal and instrumental music, and strongly suggests achieving state certification in both areas to increase marketability after graduation.

-Speech & Theatre Degrees:
+Speech & Theatre Degree:

 Fine Arts Minors: Minors can accompany and enhance any bachelors degree at NWOSU.